salvafern/agroecology-dp-survey-wide/README.md

 ## Responses

-Answers to the survey are recorded in another `responses.csv` file.
-Every row of this file corresponds to a participant, and every column is named after the `code` in `codebook.csv`.
+**Answers to the survey** are recorded in the `./data/responses.csv` file. **Every row is the answers of a participant**, and **every column is named after the `code`** in `codebook.csv`.
 This allows to link easily the information about the questions without getting the responses file full of details that difficult the analysis.

+`./data/responses.csv`

 | respondent_id | Q1_age | Q2_gender | Q3_satisfaction | Q4_improvement                          |
 | ------------- | ------ | --------- | --------------- | --------------------------------------- |
 | 001           | 34     | female    | 4               | I think the platform is user-friendly   |
 | 002           | 29     | male      | 5               | Needs better support for collaboration. |

-We recommend to include an unique identifier for every respondent, here named as `respondent_id`.
-This allows to annomymize the survey without loosing the link to the private information about the respondents that might have been collected (e.g. name, email, address) and that it must be treated according to the European Parliament Directive 95/46/EC (General Data Protection Regulation, or GDPR).
+**We recommend to include an unique identifier for every respondent**, here named as `respondent_id`. **This allows to annomymize the survey without loosing the link to private information** about the respondents that might have been collected (e.g. name, email, address) and that it must be treated according to the European Parliament Directive 95/46/EC (General Data Protection Regulation, or GDPR).
 Personal data collected in the Agroecology partnership must never be published or leaked in any form.

 ## References

-ANES (2020) Time Series Study Full Release: User Guide and Codebook.” https://electionstudies.org/wp-content/uploads/2022/02/anes_timeseries_2020_userguidecodebook_20220210.pdf.
+ANES (2020). *Time Series Study Full Release: User Guide and Codebook*. https://electionstudies.org/wp-content/uploads/2022/02/anes_timeseries_2020_userguidecodebook_20220210.pdf

-Mario Scrocca, Damiano Scandolari, Gloria Re Calegari, Ilaria Baroni and Irene Celino. *The Survey Ontology: Packaging Survey Research as Research Objects*, Proceedings of the 2nd Workshop on Data and Research Objects Management for Linked Open Science - co-located with ISWC 2021, https://doi.org/10.4126/FRL01-006429412, 2021.
+Scrocca, M., Scandolari, D., Re Calegari, G., Baroni, I., & Celino, I. (2021).
+The Survey Ontology: Packaging survey research as research objects.
+In *Proceedings of the 2nd Workshop on Data and Research Objects Management for Linked Open Science – co-located with ISWC 2021*. https://doi.org/10.4126/FRL01-006429412

-Wickham, H. .
-(2014).
-Tidy Data. *Journal of Statistical Software*, *59*(10), 1–23. https://doi.org/10.18637/jss.v059.i10
+Wickham, H. (2014).
+Tidy data. *Journal of Statistical Software, 59*(10), 1–23. https://doi.org/10.18637/jss.v059.i10

-Zimmer, S. A., Powell, R. J., & Velásquez, I. C. (2024). *Exploring Complex Survey Data Analysis Using R: A Tidy Introduction with {srvyr} and {survey}*.
-Chapman & Hall: CRC Press.
+Zimmer, S. A., Powell, R. J., & Velásquez, I. C. (2024). *Exploring complex survey data analysis using R: A tidy introduction with {srvyr} and {survey}*.
+Chapman & Hall/CRC Press. https://tidy-survey-r.github.io/tidy-survey-book/